 The Compensation Committee believes it is important to provide a compensation structure that is competitive with compensation paid to comparable executives of companies within the energy/utility industry to ensure the Company attracts and retains quality employees in key positions to lead the Company.
-To achieve this objective, the Compensation Committee works with its consultant to conduct an annual competitive review of its total compensation program for the CEO and other NEOs.
-Through the review process, the Compensation Committee generally targets overall compensation levels (base, short-term incentive and long-term incentives) within +/-15% of the median of the peer group.
-Pay components may vary higher or lower than the median depending on an individual's role, responsibilities, and performance within the Company.
+To achieve this objective, the Compensation Committee works with Meridian to conduct an annual competitive review of its total compensation program for our CEO and other NEOs.
+Through the review process, the Compensation Committee generally targets overall total compensation levels (base, short-term incentive and long-term incentives) within a range above and below the median of the peer group.
+Pay components for an NEO may be higher or lower than the median depending on an individual's role, responsibilities, and performance within the Company.
 The Compensation Committee believes this target positioning is effective to attract and retain our executives.